I Became a Legend After My 10 Year-Long Last Stand

 I Became a Legend After My 10 Year-Long Last Stand (ここは俺に任せて先に行けと言ってから10年がたったら伝説になっていた。, Koko wa Ore ni Makasete Saki ni Ike to Itte kara 10-nen ga Tattara Densetsu ni Natteita) is a Japanese light novel series written by Ezogingitune and illustrated by DeeCHA.
 It was serialized on the user-generated novel publishing website Shōsetsuka ni Narō from June 2018 to January 2021.
-It was later acquired by SB Creative who began publishing it under their GA Novel imprint in February 2019.
+The series was later acquired and published by SB Creative under their GA Novel imprint in February 2019.
 A manga adaptation illustrated by Chako Abeno and with composition by Kitsune Tennōji began serialization on Square Enix's Manga Up! manga website and app in August 2019.
-An anime television series adaptation produced by Gekkou is set to premiere in 2026.
+An anime television series adaptation produced by Gekkou aired from July to September 2026.

+Plot

+The Hero Party consisting of the Hero Erik, Warrior Golan and Mage Luck manages to defeat the demon lord named the Majin Ruler who had invaded from another dimension.
+However, large hordes of demons named Majin continue to advance.
+Sensing the impending danger, Luck tells his friends Erik and Golan to flee, remaining alone in the space between the dimensions to continue to fight the demons and hold the line until they can reach safety.
+After fighting so hard that he loses track of time, Luck manages to defeat all the demons and protect the world.
+When he returns, ten years have passed and he is hailed as a hero and a Great Sage.
+After reuniting with his friends, he must choose a new path in life, starting with a clean slate.
+But in the midst of one of his quests, he bumped into Sia Wolcott, a Werewolf hunter hunting vampires.